Friendship: Forming and maintaining

 Forming and maintaining friendships often requires time and effort.
+To form a friendship requires around 20 to 60 hours of interacting in the first weeks after meeting, while forming a close friendship can take more than hundred hours.

 Friendships are foremost formed by choice, typically on the basis that the parties involved admire each other and enjoy commonality and socializing.

 Given that friendships provide people with many mental, social, and health benefits, people should want to associate with and form lasting relationships with people who can provide the benefits they need.
 Thus, people have specific friendship preferences for the types of behaviors and traits that are associated with these benefits.
-Recent work on friendship preferences shows that while there is much overlap between men and women for the traits they prefer in close same-gender friends (e.g., being prioritized over other friends, friends with varied knowledge/skills), there are some differences: women compared to men had greater preference for emotional support, emotional disclosure, and emotional reassurance, while men compared to women had greater preference for friends that offer opportunities for accruing status, boosting their reputation, and will provide physical aid.
+Recent work on friendship preferences shows that while there is much overlap between men and women for the traits they prefer in close same-gender friends (e.g., being prioritized over other friends, friends with varied knowledge/skills), there are some differences: women compared to men had greater preference for emotional support, emotional disclosure, and emotional reassurance, while men had greater preference for friends that offer opportunities for accruing status that boosts their reputation, and that will provide physical aid.

-Most people underestimate how much other people like them.
-The liking gap can make it difficult to form friendships.
+Most people underestimate how much other people like them, also called the liking gap.
+Increasing the expectations of acceptance can close the liking gap and make it easier to form friendships.